How Telematics Insurance Works

 Major 2025–2026 Enforcement Actions:

-- FTC vs. General Motors: The FTC finalized a landmark enforcement order against GM and OnStar in January 2026, concluding that GM secretly collected and sold detailed driving data — including precise geolocation collected as frequently as every three seconds — to data brokers without meaningful consumer consent.
-Under a 20-year consent order, GM must now obtain affirmative express consent before collecting data, allow consumers to request deletion of their data, and disable precise geolocation tracking where possible.
-The FTC imposed no financial penalty, but the settlement marks the agency's first enforcement action specifically targeting connected vehicle data.
+- FTC vs. General Motors / OnStar: The FTC finalized a landmark enforcement order against GM and OnStar, concluding that GM secretly collected and sold detailed driving data — including precise geolocation collected as frequently as every three seconds — to data brokers without meaningful consumer consent.
+Under a 20-year consent order, GM must now obtain affirmative express consent before collecting data, allow consumers to request deletion of their data, and disable precise geolocation tracking where applicable.

 Learn more about how car manufacturer insurance programs handle telematics and data sharing.